dotnet/runtime/docs/design/features/OsrDetailsAndDebugging.md

 OSR is also in many ways similar to EnC (Edit and Continue), though there are key differences.
 EnC transitions are initiated by user edits via the debugger, and typically this means the IL version of the method has changed.
-OSR transition are mediated by the runtime, and the transitioned-to methods represent different native code compilation of the same IL code version.
+OSR transitions are mediated by the runtime, and the transitioned-to methods represent different native code compilation of the same IL code version.